 The Canadian Securities Administrators (CSA), which includes the BC Securities Commission, developed a comprehensive set of rules, known as Client Focused Reforms, that will begin to come into effect across Canada today.
 This article discusses what you, as an investor, can expect to see in these new rules regarding conflicts of interest.

 Both investors and the industry as a whole will benefit from Client Focused Reforms.
 These new rules are based on the fundamental concept that clients’ interests come first in their dealings with firms and individuals (we refer to them as investment advisors) that are registered to give investment advice and trade in securities.
 These changes mean better protection for retail investors, and create a uniform standard for firms and advisors across the country.

 The CSA developed Client Focused Reforms through consultations with industry stakeholders, investor advocates, and others including the Investment Industry Regulatory Organization of Canada (IIROC) and the Mutual Fund Dealers Association of Canada (MFDA), two self-regulatory organizations that, prior to January 1, 2023, directly oversaw and their member dealer firms and advisors employed by these firms.
-As of January 1, 2023, Canada’s provincial and territorial securities regulators have recognized the New Self-Regulatory Organization of Canada (New SRO).
-The New SRO consolidates the functions of IIROC and the MFDA.
+Canada’s provincial and territorial securities regulators have recognized the Canadian Investment Regulatory Organization (CIRO).
+CIRO consolidates the functions of IIROC and the MFDA.

 The CSA is actively engaged in providing guidance through an implementation committee that is working with industry to implement these fundamental changes.

 The first phase of the Client Focused Reforms implementation is the conflict of interest rules, which go into effect on June 30, 2021.
 The rest of the reforms, known as relationship disclosure, will come into effect on December 31, 2021, bringing the whole rules package into force across the country.
 We will discuss relationship disclosure in another blog post at a future date.